bmateusz/zio-memcached/docs/about/contributing.md

 If you don't already have one, sign up for a free [GitHub Account](https://github.com/join?source=header-home).

-After you [log into](https://github.com/login) GitHub using your account, go to the [ZIO Redis Project Page](https://github.com/zio/zio-redis), and click on [Fork](https://github.com/zio/zio-redis/fork) to fork the ZIO Redis repository into your own account.
+After you [log into](https://github.com/login) GitHub using your account, go to the [ZIO Memcached Project Page](https://github.com/zio/zio-memcached), and click on [Fork](https://github.com/zio/zio-memcached/fork) to fork the ZIO Memcached repository into your own account.

 You will make _all_ contributions from your own account.
 No one contributes _directly_ to the main repository.
 Contributors only ever merge code from other people's forks into the main repository.